14 Best Beaches in Cyprus

 6. Fig Tree Bay

-Protaras (12 kilometers northwest from Ayia Napa) is a small town completely devoted to summer tourism with its seafront promenade bordered by sandy strips.
+Protaras (12 kilometers northeast from Ayia Napa) is a small town completely devoted to summer tourism with its seafront promenade bordered by sandy strips.

 Right at the southern end of the promenade, Fig Tree Bay is loved both by vacationing families for its sheltered position and shallow depths and by snorkelers for the clear waters and plentiful fish life.